THE MEASURE OF ELLA

 Carlos held a tight grip on the mast.
 “Do you want to leave the jib up?”

 “Head up!”
 Rich looked back at Jake.
-“Kid, snap your tether back on to that lifeline.
+“Kid, snap that tether onto the lifeline.
 You take it off one more time, I’ll throw you overboard myself.”
-Rich shot his arm up at the mainsail.
+He shot his arm up at the mainsail.
 “Grab hold of the sail and pull it down inside the lazy jacks.
 Tie off at the second reef.”
 Rich turned to Carlos.
 “Keep an eye on him.”

 Davis had been right; they caught the edge of the squall line.
 But still, the wind was a stiff thirty knots with gusts to forty, screaming through the rigging, pounding against the sails and battering them with sheets of pelting rain.
 The sails snapped and strained and the great hull heeled with the driving wind hitting her on the beam.